Why Are There So Many Knobs in Audio Software?

 Actually, no.

 First, the author provides no solid complaint.
 Just that "there are knobs, and I don't know what most of them do".
 The latter is a matter of documentation, not UX, and for the former he offers zero in the way of alternatives.
 He complains that you have to control the knobs with a mouse... as opposed to what, real knobs?
 Does he suggest something like using mouseover-then-scrollwheel as opposed to drag-the-knob?
 No not even that.
 Instead he complains about retro app skins.
-At best he can
+At best he can point to a failure to herd cats into a more unified UX approach (even then, some behavioral variety may actually be desirable to help the muscle memory build.)

+Now if you are a live performance musician or soundboard operator, you want everything you normally tweak to be in a known location so your muscle memory can get you there.
+Does TFA want someone to open a search box, type the first few letters of a control, select it from a dropdown, and type in a numerical value in a popup?
+Or use a giant cascading menu?
+Or some sort of touch-and-hold-then-drag thing on an inaccurate laggy touchscreen?
+Good luck staying in the pocket with any of those schemes.

+No, you have two alternatives: 1) use a physical layout so your hands know where stuff is, either on the desktop or with peripherals and 2) use live coding [wikipedia.org]... which, is indeed a CLI thing and very popular.

 The latter is a matter of documentation, not UX